StoneWolf18/enoch/docs/new-player-guide.md

 <b>Important</b>

-For information on how to use the character, please see: <a href="#using-the-sheet">Using the Sheet</a>
+For information on how to use the character, please see: <a href="/using-the-sheet">Using the Sheet</a>

 </div>